chaosparrot/marithime_talon/marithyme/README.md

-# Marithyme Talon
+# Marithime Talon

-Marithyme [ ˈmerētīm ] is a command set meant to keep you in the flow while dictating and creating text.
+Marithime [ ˈmerētīm ] is a command set meant to keep you in the flow while dictating and creating text.
-The name is an intentional mispronunciation of maritime, as this package mostly relies on embracing and fixing mistakes.
+The name is an intentional misspelling of maritime, as this package mostly relies on embracing and fixing mistakes.

 ### How to install